-- 2. For a selection of financial assets: - obtaining an understanding of the rights and attributes attached to the financial asset: - testing the mathematical accuracy and completeness of the financial model inputs used to assess fair value; where applicable, verifying transaction prices to supporting information; - challenging the appropriateness and reasonableness of key assumptions used by management in estimating the value and timing of future cash flows; - assessing the appropriateness of the discount rate used to determine the present value of estimated future cash flows: - performing a sensitivity analysis on other key assumptions having a significant impact on the financial asset's valuation; and - engaging our internal valuation experts to assist with evaluating the appropriateness of the design of the financial models used by management in light of the nature and attributes of the various assets being valued. - 3.
-We have also assessed the appropriateness of the related disclosures of key inputs and assumptions included in the fair value assessment in notes C5 and C13 to the financial statements.
+- Evaluating the design and implementation of relevant internal controls implemented by management in relation to the assessment and monitoring of the fair values of financial assets. - 2.
+For a selection of financial assets: - obtaining an understanding of the rights and attributes attached to the financial - testing the mathematical accuracy and completeness of the financial model inputs used to assess fair value; - where applicable, verifying transaction prices to supporting information; - where applicable, challenging the appropriateness and reasonableness of key assumptions used by management in estimating the value and timing of future cash flows; - where applicable, assessing the appropriateness of the discount rate used to determine the present value of estimated future cash flows by engaging our internal valuation experts; - performing a sensitivity analysis on other key assumptions having a significant impact on the financial asset's valuation: - 3.
+We have also assessed the appropriateness of the related disclosures of key inputs and assumptions included in the fair value assessment in notes C5 and C12 to the financial statements